 Simultaneous submissions are not permitted.

-- You may not submit writing that has been accepted for future publication by another organization.
+- You may not submit writing that is currently being considered—or has been accepted—for future publication by another organization.

 - The writing submitted to WFNS may not be submitted for publication to another organization until the WFNS program results are communicated.
-Results will be communicated directly to you by email and often also through the public announcement of a shortlist or list of winners.
+Results will be communicated to you by email.
 Once your writing is no longer being considered for the WFNS program, you are free to submit it elsewhere.

 - If you wish to submit your entry elsewhere before WFNS program results have been announced, you must first contact WFNS to withdraw your entry.
 Any entry fee cannot be refunded.